sonatype-nexus-community/nexus-format-archetype/src/main/resources/archetype-resources/docs/__pluginClass___USER_DOCUMENTATION.md

 ### Proxying The ${pluginClass} repository

-You can create a proxy repository in Nexus Repository Manager that will cache packages from a remote ${pluginClass} repository, like
+You can create a proxy repository in Nexus Repository Manager (NXRM) that will cache packages from a remote ${pluginClass} repository, like
 [Add_Format_Repo_Name](https://add_format_repo_url/).
 Then, you can make the `${pluginFormat}` client use your Nexus Repository Proxy instead of the remote repository.